-A certificate must be revoked if at least one of the following situations occurs:
+A certificate must be revoked for following reasons:

-- Before certificate expiration, the information present in the certificate (e.g. related to the identification of the seal generation or timestamping service, or related to the certificate usage) is not valid any more. - The Certificate Manager did not respect the conditions of use of his/her certificate. - The Certificate Manager or his/her organization did not respect his/her commitments.
-In particular, the Certificate Manager change or departure must be notified to the RA. - A mistake was detected in the conditions of certificate delivery (e.g. non-conformity of certificate registration file). - The private key is compromised, suspected of compromission (e.g. following a security incident), stolen, or lost. - An authorized person (see § 4.9.2) asks for revocation. - The CA certificate was revoked. - The application service definitively ceases or the organization identified in the certificate subject DN has ceased trading (see § 4.11). - The certificate was used for test purposes and the test phase is terminated.
+• Before certificate expiration, the information present in the certificate (e.g. related to the subject identity) is not valid any more.

+- The terms and conditions of the certificate are not respected any more by the subject. - A mistake was detected in the conditions of certificate delivery (e.g. non-conformity of certificate request file). - The private key is compromised, suspected of compromission (e.g. following a security incident), stolen, or lost. - An authorized person (see § 4.9.2) asks for revocation. - The CA certificate was revoked.